-Through the work initiated in the 1980s as efforts to improve energy saving and further reduction of carbon dioxide emissions as defined in the 2008 Energy and Climate Programme, Finavia has been able to cut $CO_2$ from 35000 tonnes in 2012 to 12500 tonnes in 2021.
-Emission in 2020 were exceptionally low mainly due to closures of airports during the corona pandemic.
+Through the work initiated in the 1980s as efforts to improve energy saving and further reduction of carbon dioxide emissions as defined in the 2008 Energy and Climate Programme, Finavia has been able to cut CO_2 from 35000 tonnes in 2012 to 9100 tonnes in 2022.
+Emission in 2020 were exceptionally low mainly due to closures of airports during the COVID19 pandemic.

-Finavia's historic CO2 emissions since 2012 from the main sources (electricity, thermal energy, vehicle fuels, emergency generators from 2020 on-wards).
-The year 2020 was exceptional due to closure of many airports during the corona pandemic.
+Finavia's historic CO_2 emissions since 2012 from the main sources (electricity, thermal energy, vehicle fuels, emergency generators from 2020 on-wards).
+The year 2020 was exceptional due to closure of many airports during the COVID19 pandemic.